 Consider a counsellor or social worker when:

-• Cost is a factor and you want to get the most sessions out of your budget or benefits
+- Cost is a factor and you want to maximise the number of sessions your budget or benefits allow

 In all cases, take advantage of the free consultation most practitioners offer.
 Use that 15–20 minutes to assess fit.
 For guidance on what to ask, see our complete guide on how to find the right therapist in Calgary.